BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 **PASSIVE**

-*Only the greatest Heroes have been touched by destiny â€“ and they will make their mark upon the history of Middle-earth and etch themselves into songs and legend for years to come.*
+*Only the greatest Heroes have been touched by destiny — and they will make their mark upon the history of Middle-earth and etch themselves into songs and legend for years to come.*

 A model with this special rule may expend 1 point of Might each turn without reducing their own store of Might.